PardhuSreeRushiVarma20060119/CybersecurityAndDevelopment/LifeAroundLLMs/blogposts/2025-06-24-CodellamaWithOpenWebUI.md

 # Operationalizing CodeLlama with Open WebUI for Local LLM Inference Workflows

-*“Not everything powerful needs the cloud.
+*“Not everything powerful needs the cloud, servers, infrastructure.
 Sometimes, the intelligence belongs at home.”*

 ---